-Actions The Proponent's Commitments Responsibility Associated stakeholders/ partners Timeframes Monitoring responsibility Monitoring frequency Key Performance Indicator (KPI) Reporting requirements Assist employees manage physical and mental health Establishment of an EAP tailored to suit the needs of the Winchester South workforce and implementation of Whitehaven programs for physical health.
+Actions The Proponent's Commitments Responsibility Associated stakeholders/ partners Timeframes Monitoring responsibility Monitoring frequency Key Performance Indicator (KPI) Reporting requirements Actively manage worker fatigue.
+The Proponent will manage fatigue through implementation of the Whitehaven Fatigue Management Standard and associated Fatigue Assessment Form and Fatigue Risk Assessment Chart.
 The Proponent Project workforce Ongoing during operations The Proponent Monthly Number, rate and type of workplace health and safety incidents In accordance with the Whitehaven Fatigue Management Standard Actively manage risks associated with drugs and alcohol.
 The Proponent will manage risks associated with drugs and alcohol through implementation of the Whitehaven Alcohol and Drug Standard and associated Alcohol and Other Drugs Procedure which prescribes limits, testing procedures and employee assistance and awareness programs.
 The Proponent Project workforce Ongoing during construction and operation The Proponent Monthly Number, rate and type of workplace health and safety incidents In accordance with the Whitehaven Alcohol and Drug Standard